Minor Planet Center: History

 The Minor Planet Center was set up at the University of Cincinnati in 1947, under the direction of Paul Herget.
-Upon Herget's retirement on June 30, 1978, the MPC was moved to the SAO, under the direction of Brian G. Marsden.
+Upon Herget's retirement on June 30, 1978, the MPC was moved to the Smithsonian Astrophysical Observatory, under the direction of Brian G. Marsden.
 From 2006 to 2015, the director of the MPC was Timothy Spahr, who oversaw a staff of five.
 From 2015 to 2021, the Minor Planet Center was headed by interim director Matthew Holman.
 Under his leadership, the MPC experienced a significant period of reorganization and growth, doubling both its staff size and the volume of observations processed per year.
 Upon Holman's resignation on February 9, 2021 (announced on February 19, 2021) Matthew Payne became acting director of the MPC.